fehguy/swagger-for-the-home/README.md

 Note the `logicalPosition` is a unique position for inputs which is somewhat arbitrary--it is used for identification in the mongodb database.
 The `deviceId` is the serial number of the phidget input board.
 This is because you need more than 8 inputs, right?

+### Troubleshooting
+I've spent hours because of these issues.
+Hope it helps.

+#### The call to open() hangs forever.
+What gives?
+Look at this [link](http://www.lothar.com/Projects/Phidgets/) for info on configuring udev to properly allow access to the USB devices.
+Also try running your program as root.

 ### Making it yours